kubeflow/website/content/docs/components/hyperparameter.md

 In this demo, hyper-parameters are embedded as args.
-You can embed hyper-parameters in another way (for example, environment values) by using the template defined in `WorkerSpec.GoTemplate.RawTemplate`.
+You can embed hyper-parameters in another way (for example, environment values) by using the template defined in `TrialTemplate.GoTemplate.RawTemplate`.
 It is written in [go template](https://golang.org/pkg/text/template/) format.

 This demo randomly generates 3 hyper parameters: